 Canadian citizens have never been subject to the travel ban to Cuba; that has only been for US citizens.

-Currently, in 2023, US citizens can also travel to Cuba as long as they abide by the rules and regulations set by the US government.
+Currently, US citizens can also travel to Cuba as long as they abide by the rules and regulations set by the US government.